sicktronics/cs260/ArbitraryListAssignment4/README.md

 4. "Attempt to analyze the complexity of your implementation with line-by-line analysis"

 - For my implementation, I believe that all three of insert(), remove(), and peek() would be O(n) as they have to iterate over the nodes in the linked list (at most n times).
 - On a line-by-line level, all individual lines outside of the for loops should be O(1).
+(See "Driver.cpp" for line-by-line comments.)

 ## 3. Resources used:
 - Inserting nodes into a doubly linked list: https://www.youtube.com/watch?v=le9RuwN2sQg